mila-sevilla/Flatsearch-Website/README.md

 ## SASS cheatsheet

 At any point, you can simply change the extension of your css file from .css to .scss and starting using scss (aka sass) features.
-Regular css works the same inside sass files, so it's opt-in (you can use, but don't have to).
+Regular css works the same inside sass files, so it's opt-in (you can use it, but don't have to).

 Sass needs compiling! browser doesn't recognize it, so you need to be running the gulp task when working with .scss files.
-On the other hand, if you have a syntax error (missing semicolon for example), gulp will throw an error.
+On the other hand, if you have a syntax error (missing semicolon for example), gulp will throw an error and thus effectively letting you know you have a problem in the code.

-Some sass feature include:
+Some sass features include:
 ### Nesting:
 ```scss
 .navigation {